qTox/qTox/doc/coding_standards.md

 Newlines can be present between includes to indicate logical grouping, however be wary that clang-format does not sort includes properly this way, electing to sort each group individually according to the criteria defined above.

+Use `#pragma once` rather than include guards in header files.
+It reduces duplication and avoids a potential cause of bugs.

 The following example demonstrates the above include rules: